erietveld/Bulk-Plugin-Updater/README.md

 - **Vercel Modern** - Modern minimalist theme inspired by Vercel design system
 - **Cosmic Night** - Cosmic-inspired theme with purple accents and starry aesthetics All themes support both light and dark color schemes and automatically detect system preferences.

+### Potential Future Improvements
+- Installation options for Available, but not installed, plugins
+- Migrate installation to the Application Manager API
+- Repair option for plugins
+- Maintain a Favorites set, plugins you want always to be updates
+- Schedukle function
+- ...

 ### Project Structure